flxflx/cilium.io/src/posts/2022-11-03-constellation/index.md

 ### Solution

 Our approach is simple.
 We add a filter as an eBPF program to Cilium's packet routing stack called the ["datapath"](https://docs.cilium.io/en/stable/network/ebpf/intro/) that drops unencrypted network packets between pods.
-In more detail: For encapsulation/VXLAN, our filter is part of the `bpf_overlay` program attached to the VXLAN network interface.
-For direct routing, our filter is part of the `bpf_host` program attached to the host network interface, i.e., eth0.

-Two core questions remain:
+This raises two questions:

 1. How do we identify pod-to-pod traffic?
 2. How do we know if traffic is encrypted or not?

 Our approach for (1) is to identify pods based on their IPv4 addresses.
 If both destination and source address are within the pod subnet (as specified by `PodCIDR`), we're clearly dealing with pod-to-pod traffic.

-For (2), we identify if the packet was routed through the WireGuard network interface.
-If the source IPv4 address matches the interface's address, the packet was passed down by WireGuard and encapsulated along the way.
+For (2), we need to consider VXLAN and direct routing separately.
+All identified pod-to-pod traffic that is not (yet) covered by IPCache ends up unencrypted at the VXLAN interface.
+Analogously, for direct routing, all such traffic ends up unencrypted at eth0.

+Correspondingly, for VXLAN, our filter is part of the `bpf_overlay` program, which is attached to the VXLAN network interface.
+For direct routing, our filter is part of the `bpf_host` program, which is attached to the host network interface, i.e., eth0.

 This approach reliably solves our problem.
 However, when nodes and pods share a subnet, our described filter also drops traffic to nodes, which breaks functionality.
 This is the case for VXLAN on AWS and Azure, since the nodes have multiple IP addresses from the PodCIDR assigned.
 Those are used for internal health checks and to route traffic from one node to the pod of another node.
 This problem does not occur when native routing on GCP is used.